 - When is POTUS’ motorcade expected to arrive?

 Formed in the same manner as POTUS, the acronym FLOTUS combines the first letter of each word in the phrase “First Lady of the United States.”
 This acronym is used to refer to the wife of the current President of the United States.

 FLOTUS is pronounced as FLOW-tus, using a long o sound.
 It rhymes with the way POTUS sounds when spoken.

 FLOTUS Usage Examples

-Review a few examples of FLOTUS used in sentences and questions.
+Review a few examples of FLOTUS meaning used in sentences and questions.

 - FLOTUS will visit several countries with a team of humanitarian aid workers.